clowdr-app/clowdr/services/actions/README.md

 1. You have followed the AWS setup instructions in [aws/README.md](../../aws/README.md)
 1. You have created a [SendGrid](https://www.sendgrid.com) account and an API key for it.
 1. You have create a [Vonage Video API](https://www.vonage.co.uk/communications-apis/video/) account and an API key for it.
+1. You have deployed the [Image Handler](#deploying-the-image-handler) stack.

+## Deploying the image handler

+We use the AWS `serverless-image-handler` template for processing uploaded profile images.
+These are the steps to deploy it:

+1. Create a new secret in AWS Secrets Manager - you can use any secret name and secret key you like.
+Choose a secure random string and make a note of it.
+1. In AWS CloudFormation, create a stack from the template `https://solutions-reference.s3.amazonaws.com/serverless-image-handler/latest/serverless-image-handler.template`
+1. Choose the Stack name to be something unique, preferably using your `AWS_PREFIX`.
+1. Set the parameters as follows:

+- `CorsEnabled`: Yes
+- `CorsOrigin`: `http://localhost` if running locally, or an appropriate origin.
+- `SourceBuckets`: the name of your content bucket (i.e. `AWS_CONTENT_BUCKET_ID`)
+- `DeployDemoUI`: No
+- `LogRetentionPeriod`: 1
+- `EnableSignature`: Yes
+- `SecretsManagerSecret`: the name of the secret you created earlier
+- `SecretsManagerKey`: the key of the secret you created earlier
+- `EnableDefaultFallbackImage`: No
+- `AutoWebP`: Yes

+1. Deploy the stack and wait for creation to copmlete.
+1. Make a note of the `ApiEndpoint` output.

 ## Setting Up